The Shaky State Of The Islamic State

 Escalating the air campaign is an option, with caveats.

-After some 17,000 U.S. airstrikes over the past couple years, ISIS targets are increasingly hard to find, and ISIS members often seek shelter by clustering in civilian areas.
+After some 17,000 U.S. airstrikes over the past couple of years, ISIS targets are increasingly hard to find, and ISIS members often seek shelter by clustering in civilian areas.

 "There are not a whole series of targets we have simply not hit.
 That's not the case," Deborah James, who just stepped down as Air Force secretary, told U.S. News and World Report.
 "What we have been very careful about is making sure we know what we're hitting, and taking care to hit what we intend to hit."